 Dance has a unique role to play in the curriculum.
 It is the art form that combines physical literacy with imagination and creativity.

-Dance is taught within the Shells and Fourths curriculum.
+Dance is taught within the Shell Form and Fourth Form curriculum.

 In Shells, the classes are on a rotation as a discrete subject with Drama.
 During the academic year, pupils receive three lessons of dance a week and will study three units: Secret Agents, Digital Messaging and Dance Around the World.
 Each unit is designed to build dance skill, focusing upon: actions, space, relationships, dynamics, exploring stimuli and different styles of dance.